 Any cat parent know pleasing your feline can be a battle all on its own.
 Cat’s are finicky creatures and have unique personalities.
 So naturally finding a toy that will actually entertain them can be a task and cost you some money.
-In order to help guide you in the right direction here are tried and true cat toy winners in our household.
+In order to help guide you in the right direction here are tried and true cat toy winners in our household, the toys my cats actually play with.

 The Best Cats Toys